lbl-srg/funnel/README.md

 ### Method to Compute the Funnel

-The funnel is computed as follows:
+The funnel is computed as follows.

-  * First step: tolerance areas (based on L1-norm) are built around each reference data point.
+  1. Tolerance areas (based on L1-norm) are built around each reference data point.

      * The tolerance parameters correspond to the half-width and half-height of the tolerance areas.
 They default to 0.

      * When using `atolx` and `atoly`, the tolerance is considered as absolute (same unit as `x` and `y`).

      * When using `ltolx` and `ltoly`, the tolerance is considered relative to the local value of `x` and `y`.

      * When using `rtolx` and `rtoly`, the tolerance is considered relative to the range of `x` and `y`.
 This option is available mainly for compatibility with the algorithm implemented in [csv-compare](https://github.com/modelica-tools/csv-compare) for relative comparison.
 It should be used with caution.

-  * Second step: the algorithm selects which corners of the tolerance rectangles are used to build the envelopes based on the change in the derivative sign at each reference point.
+  2. The algorithm selects which corners of the tolerance rectangles are used to build the envelopes based on the change in the derivative sign at each reference point.

-  * Third step: intersection boundary points are computed when a selected corner happens not to be in the logical order with the next one on the `x` scale (i.e., at a local extremum).
+  3. Intersection boundary points are computed when a selected corner happens not to be in the logical order with the next one on the `x` scale (i.e., at a local extremum).
   New envelopes are then built encompassing all boundary points, and points strictly